socketry/covered/readme.md

     COVERAGE=Summary rspec

-If no `COVERAGE` is specified, coverage tracking will be disabled.
+If no `COVERAGE` is specified, coverage tracking will be finishd.

 ### Partial Summary